 All external drives are rated for read-and-write speeds, which is how fast they can store, retrieve, and display information.
 Higher speeds are better, but a small difference won’t be noticeable.
 An HDD is generally not capable of the higher speeds of an SSD, but they do tend to be much cheaper.

-The Best External Drive for Backup in 2018: Our Picks
+Best External Drive for Mac and PC Interchangeable: Our Picks in 2019

 Using a Mac?
-This drive is preformatted just for you, offering a high RPM for fast file access and connects easily via USB.
-It will definitely stand up to regular use of creative editing applications and store files/backups well if you're using in a more long-term frame.
+This drive is preformatted just for you, offering a high transfer rate for fast file access and connects easily via USB-C. It will definitely stand up to regular use of creative editing applications and store files/backups well if you’re using in a more long-term frame.

-- 1TB is a fair amount of storage space for any user, and this drive is available in larger sizes as well.
+- 2TB is a fair amount of storage space for any user, and this drive is available in larger sizes as well.

-- The 7200 RPM speed means you can easily access your files without sacrificing any time spent loading or waiting for files to transfer.
+- The transfer rates up to 140 MB/s means you can easily access your files without sacrificing any time spent loading or waiting for files to transfer.

 - Pre-formatted for Mac, but can be reformatted to Windows.

 If you’re an avid PC user, this HDD drive from Western Digital has you covered.
 With sizes from 1 to 4 TB and plug-n-play functionality, you’ll start with your feet on the ground.
 USB 3.0 allows you to transfer files at up to 5MB/s, and the drive overall runs at 5400 RPM.